resthub/resthub.org/backbone-stack.rst

       ...

-      // subscribe to one event (do not forget this) Pubsub.on("!test-event", function () { ... }, this);
+      // subscribe to one event (do not forget the context:this) Pubsub.on("!test-event", function () { ... }, this);

       // subscribe to multiple events